 Police to conduct awareness programmes on cybercrime

-AP is among the 7 states where awareness drive will be held from June 16 to 18 as part of Azadi ka Amrit Mahotsav.
-A mega event will beheld on June 16 in Vizag
+AP is among the 7 states where awareness drive will be held from June 16 to 18 as part of Azadi ka Amrit Mahotsav

-Vijayawad : Director general of police K V Rajendranath Reddy said on Tuesday that the department will conduct awareness programmes on cybercrimes from June 16 to 18 under Azadi Ka Amrit Mahotsav (AKAM) programme.

 The DGP said that the district SPs will conduct an awareness programmes on cybercrimes at 10 places across the state from June 16 to 18 with the coordination of district collectors of Srikakulam, Rajamahendravaram, Kakinada, Vijayawada, Guntur, Nellore, Kadapa, Kurnool, Tirupati and Anantapur.
 He said that competitions like cyber quizzes, tagline contests, slogan contests are going to be organised.
 He said cyber crime cases are increasing in the state and felt necessary precautions to be taken by the people in this regard.